-DC, LEGO DC, and Marvel are just some of the out of this world superhero characters you’ll find in this list of the best superhero children’s books for kids.
+DC and Marvel are just some of the out-of-this-world superhero characters you’ll find in this list of the best superhero children’s books for kids.
 These board books, picture books, early readers, and chapter books promise to entertain all of you comic book, good vs. evil fans who dream of becoming a superhero one day.

 Out of This World Superhero Books for Kids

 DC Super Heroes ABC 123 by David Bar Katz (ages 1 – 4)

 Babies and toddlers in the DC fandom, check out this colorful board book filled with your favorite characters and DC things.

 My First Wonder Woman Book Touch and Feel by David Bar Katz (ages 1 – 4)

 Are you as excited as me about the new Wonder Woman movie?
 This board book will get even the youngest kids interested in the Wonder Woman / Diana story.
 They’ll love the interactive elements — the Magic Lasso, the transformation from Wonder Woman back to Diana, a mirror, and more.
 This is one of the best books on this list!

 DC Super Heroes On the Go! by Julie Merberg (ages 1 – 4)

 This is a great book introducing superheroes to young children.
 It explains what superheroes do and why then asks questions of the reader.
 Some superheroes fly through the air, the book explains.
 Then it asks, “Can you fly?
 Can you jump really high?”
 (Are you picturing your kids doing this right now!?
 Me, too!)
 Or after explaining about the Flash, it asks how fast you can run.
 I really love this book, especially the questions that engage readers.